Flax seeds chutney pudi/powder (agasey chutney pudi) step-by-step recipe with video and photos.

 What is chutney pudi

-Chutney pudi is a spice blend or spice mix that is in dry powdered form and is used as an accompaniment for south Indian meals and breakfast.
+Chutney pudi or chutney powder is a spice blend or spice mix that is in dry powdered form and is used as an accompaniment for south Indian meals and breakfast.
 'Pudi' translates to powder in Kannada.
 Chutney pudi can be called a dry form of chutney and comes in very handy when you are unable to make fresh chutney.
 It is usually mixed with ghee or gingelly oil before serving.
 There are several varieties of chutney pudi.
 This flax chutney pudi is probable the healthiest amongst all.

 The most commonly made chutney pudi blends is a mixture of Bengal gram (chana dal), split black gram (urad dal), dried coconut, curry leaves, dry red chilli, and tamarind.
 There are several other forms of chutney pudi blends.
 For example, peanuts, flax seeds, garlic, sesame seeds, roasted Bengal gram (hurigadle/puthani), to name a few.
 Here, I am sharing the recipe for chutney pudi with flax seeds.